 The spread of the coronavirus is currently affecting the standing of consumers in a scope that is unprecedented and in an unforeseeable manner all over the world, especially in the travel industry and the cancellation of services.

 On 11 March 2020, the World Health Organization (WHO) declared the coronavirus epidemic a global pandemic.
-On 14 March, the Ministry for Foreign Affairs recommends that the public avoid all travel abroad and this applies to all countries.
+The Ministry for Foreign Affairs recommends that the public avoid all but essential travel abroad and this applies to all countries.
 If you are already travelling, please follow the information provided by your travel agency, airline and the authorities in your destination country as well as in the social media channels of Finnish missions.
 Also, make sure that your tour operator or airline has your up-to-date contact information.
 If you have booked a travel package or flights for the near future, do the same.

 If you are abroad and do not have money for a new ticket or cannot for some other reason purchase a ticket, Finnish embassies and honorary consuls can provide assistance.
 In emergency situations, you can contact the 24-hour helpline of the Ministry for Foreign Affairs.

-Further information on the subject is available on the website of the Ministry for Foreign Affairs
+More information is available on the website of the Ministry for Foreign Affairs

 Below you will find more information on rights related to both travel and the cancellation of events.
 However, the situation is completely novel in nature and will evolve so rapidly that there are not yet answers to all the questions that may arise.
 Information will be updated as thing become clear.
 In addition, there are no legal precedents or practical solutions in place for many situations in many situations, which means that these and their related liability issues may need to be subsequently assessed on a case-by-case basis.